 Disability Insurance for Business Owners can be vitally important to the stability of your practice should you suffer an unforeseen injury or illness.
 If you own your own practice, you should seriously consider your obligations over and above replacing your personal income.
 After all, as a business owner, you live with two budgets – one at home and another at your firm.
 An unexpected accident or illness can destroy or seriously impair your ability to keep your business running, make practice loan payments, or fulfill the buy-out provision in your partnership agreement.
-Consider the following types of coverage:
+Consider the following types of coverage for optimal protection of your business and all it means to you:

 Business Overhead Expense Disability Policy: